appcircleio/appcircle-docusaurus/docs/environment-variables/using-environment-variables-in-ios-projects.md

 You may want to use different values of the same environment variables for different stages of your application.
 For example, an API endpoint may need to be different for the development and production stages.

-Xcode allows you to include and inherit build configuration files and use different configuration files for different targets of your project.&#x20;
+Xcode allows you to include and inherit build configuration files and use different configuration files for different targets of your project.;

 Here's a sample code showing importing the main `config.xcconfig` file into a `development.xcconfig` file and alter the value of a variable: